Skrill

 FCA (UK), Central Bank of Ireland, FinCEN MSB, PCI DSS

 Skrill Limited (UK) authorized by FCA as an e-money institution, reference 900001 — one of the first FCA-licensed EMIs.
 EU operations via Paysafe Payment Solutions Limited, incorporated in Ireland and regulated by the Central Bank of Ireland.
-Skrill USA Inc registered with FinCEN as a money services business plus money transmitter licenses in ~45 US states (including NY, TX, MA, MD, VA, TN, LA, ME, MN, NM, OK).
-NJDGE-approved as the first digital wallet for US internet gambling — covers NJ, PA, MI, WV regulated markets.
+Skrill USA Inc registered with FinCEN as a money services business plus money transmitter licenses across all 50 US states, DC and US territories (Guam, Puerto Rico, USVI; Montana requires no license).
+NJDGE-approved in New Jersey as the first digital wallet for US internet gambling; PA (PGCB) and MI (MGCB) approvals followed, WV sports betting only.
 FCA-registered crypto asset firm.
 VASP licenses in Ireland and Italy.
 No MFSA (Malta) gambling license — operators retain their own gambling compliance.

 KYC / AML